pydanny/presentations/NHB-web-battle/2023-pywebconf.md

 So many variables that it's easy to get lost in the weeds.

-1. What's up with the weirdness of Flask metrics in those benchmarks?
-2. FastAPI is really fast with JSON serialization
+1. FastAPI is really fast with JSON serialization
-3. Flask tends to have better composite scores
+2. Flask tends to have better composite scores
-4. Django run as a single file app without middleware, context processors, etc is comparable to Flask and FastAPI
+3. Django run as a single file app without middleware, context processors, etc is comparable to Flask and FastAPI

 ---